 As a country we have a 'kaitiaki way' of doing things and an adventurous and creative 'can do' spirit.
-This means we are often world leaders in finding clever ways to protect our fisheries while still ensuring we get good value from them.
-One example of this is the world
+This means we are often world leaders finding clever ways to protect fisheries while getting good value from them.

 Source: Tiaki.com